 Sakura have become an enduring symbol of Japan, but can be found all around the world now – including in Washington, DC.

 Cherry trees were first planted near DC experimentally in 1906 by U.S. Department of Agriculture official Dr. David Fairchild on his private property in Chevy Chase, Maryland.
-The trees flourished, and plans were made to plant more of the flowering trees around the capital.
+The flowering trees flourished, and plans were made to plant more of them around the capital.

 In 1912, after one failed attempt at sending 2000 cherry trees to the US, the City of Tokyo gifted 3,020 cherry trees to the United States.
 The trees – mostly of the Somei-Yoshino variety – were planted around Washington, DC in the following years.
 The National Cherry Blossom Festival eventually grew from this gift.
 (Read more about the history here.)